Learning Epidemic Models That Extrapolate, AI4Pandemics

 Chris Rackauckas (MIT), “Generalized Physics-Informed Learning through Language-Wide Differentiable Programming”

 Scientific computing is increasingly incorporating the advancements in machine learning to allow for data-driven physics-informed modeling approaches.
 However, re-targeting existing scientific computing workloads to machine learning frameworks is both costly and limiting, as scientific simulations tend to use the full feature set of a general purpose programming language.
 In this manuscript we develop an infrastructure for incorporating deep learning into existing scientific computing code through Differentiable Programming (∂P).
 We describe a ∂P system that is able to take gradients of full Julia programs, making Automatic Differentiation a first class language feature and compatibility with deep learning pervasive.
-Our system utilizes the one-language nature of Julia package development to augment the existing package ecosystem with deep learning, supporting almost all language … READ MORE
+Our system utilizes the one-language nature of Julia package development to augment the existing package ecosystem with deep learning, supporting almost all … READ MORE

 Scientific Machine Learning: Interpretable Neural Networks That Accurately Extrapolate From Small Data